pytest-dev/pytest-qt/docs/modeltester.rst

 If the tester finds a problem the test will fail with an assert pinpointing the issue.

-The following attribute that may influence the outcome of the check depending on your model implementation:
+The following attribute may influence the outcome of the check depending on your model implementation:

 * ``data_display_may_return_none`` (default: ``False``): While you can